Giannis D

 Why is the Giannis D tilted at 45 degrees?

-Is the Giannis D good for new wreck divers?
+Is the Giannis D suitable for new wreck divers?

-What is the best dive route on the Giannis D?
+What is the best route to dive the Giannis D?

-Start at the stern on sand at 24m, enter the engine room at 13m to see the glassfish clouds and resident morays, work through the wreck exploring the multilevel rooms, then exit and ascend along the main mast.
-The mast extends horizontally to 4m — use it as your safety stop platform while searching for scorpionfish, gobies, and nudibranchs in its encrusted surface.
+Start at the stern on sand at 24m, work into the engine room at 13m where dense glassfish clouds part around your torch beam, explore the multilevel rooms if experienced, then exit and ascend along the main mast.
+The mast extends horizontally to 4m from the surface and doubles as a safety stop platform rich with scorpionfish, gobies, and nudibranchs.

 Log your dives